The Heatmakerz: Rsonist solo (2007–present)

-In 2019, Rsonist was the Executive Producer, as well the producer on every song, on the Jim Jones album El Capo that went on to have over two hundred million on-demand audio streams as a completely independent release.
+In 2019, Rsonist was the executive producer on the Jim Jones album El Capo, on which he also produced every song.
 Jones talked about the creation of the album with Revolt, saying: "I got this thing where every night before I walk out, the last 30 minutes of the session, I always record a verse.
 I'm like, 'Yo, pull that up.
 Let me record before I leave out.'
 This [album] is the result of all of those records I recorded before I left the studio.
 Rsonist called me one day like, 'You got a lot of these records with dope verses on them.
 You might as well finish these records.
-Let’s do a project.'"
+Let's do a project.

-The Heatmakerz are also now a mainstay on every Joell Ortiz release, including his group work with fellow Slaughterhouse founder, KXNG Crook.
+The Heatmakerz regularly produce songs for Joell Ortiz, including his group work with fellow Slaughterhouse founder, KXNG Crooked.

 In 2024, The Heatmakerz wrote for the J. Cole album Might Delete Later on the song "Ready '24" which featured Cam'ron.
 In 2025, The Heatmakerz were back lending the classic New York sound to the Joey Badass single "Pardon Me".

-The Heatmakerz are currently continuing to collaborate with Joey Badass on upcoming releases, contributing to The Game's "Documentary 3", working with Jim Jones on "El Capo 2", some new work with Bishop Lamont, as well as a new M.O.P. project, he confirmed to Hot 97.
+The Heatmakerz are currently continuing to collaborate with Joey Badass on upcoming releases, contributing to the Game's Documentary 3, working with Jim Jones on El Capo 2, some new work with Bishop Lamont, as well as a new M.O.P. project, he confirmed to Hot 97.
 Rsonist then went on to state: "When I made 'Dipset Anthem,' I was in my mother's basement, broke, and channeling that raw aggression into the music.
 Now, I'm in a different place in life, and my music reflects how I'm living and feeling in the moment.
 I never create tracks with a specific artist in mind; I make what feels right, and whoever connects with it, does."